 Iceland Weather in April - What to Expect

-April in Iceland is considered somewhat of an in between month, as there’s still often times snow and some harsh weather.
-During the earlier days of April, one can expect still snow and wintry conditions, whereas towards the end of the month the weather is doing its best to finally break and show that the summer months are soon finally arriving.
+April in Iceland is considered somewhat of an in-between month, as there’s still oftentimes snow and some harsh weather.
+During the earlier days of April, one can expect still snow and wintry conditions.
+But towards the end of the month, springtime in Iceland finally arrives with more pleasant weather.
 Coming to Iceland in April still always presents the chance of snow, regardless of which days you visit, but it makes for a very interesting time to visit Iceland as changes are slowly starting to arrive on the island.

 One thing that can be said during April is that more daylight comes to Iceland while locals and tourists alike say goodbye to the long winter months, and begin to see slightly warmer temperatures and increasing hours of daylight.

-The fall of spring on the Island brings about the perfect time for a visit to enjoy Iceland’s many majestic sights, and to have the full chance to get outdoors and enjoy the many different activities that mother nature has to offer.
+The fall of spring on the Island brings about the perfect time for a visit to enjoy Iceland’s many majestic sights.
+You will have the full chance to get outdoors and enjoy the many different activities that mother nature has to offer.